 Ensure that published credential status notification information can be relied upon in terms of the enterprise of its origin (i.e., its authenticity) and its correctness (i.e., its integrity).

+[US / EZP800-63-2: §8.3.2.4.2]

 AL4_CM_ RVP#030 Revocation publication

 Ensure that published credential status notification is revised within 18 hours of the receipt of a valid revocation request, such that any subsequent attempts to use that credential in an authentication shall be unsuccessful.
 The nature of the revocation mechanism shall be in accordance with the technologies supported by the service.

-AL4_CM_RVP#040 No stipulation
+[US / EZP800-63-2: §7.3.1.4 d) i,), §8.3.2.4.2]

+AL4_CM_RVP#040 Verify Revocation Identity

+Establish that the identity for which a revocation request is received is one that was issued by the specified service.

+[US / EZP800-63-2: §8.3.2.4.2]

 AL4_CM_RVP#050 Revocation Records

 Retain a record of any revocation of a credential that is related to a specific identity previously verified, solely in connection to the stated credential.
 At a minimum, records of revocation must include: